 The quality policy is strategic for the institution, and this is why the rector is the person with most responsibility, delegating to the vice-rector with competence on the subject of quality the functions related to this policy.

-The Quality Commission, with representatives from various stakeholders of the University, is the body that watches over the proper development of the processes of definition, planning, advice, application, follow-up, evaluation and improvement of the University of Girona’s quality policy.
+The Quality Committee, with various university stakeholder representatives, is the body responsible for the proper development of the processes of defining, planning, assessing, launching, following up, evaluating and improving the University of Girona’s quality policy.
 This task, specifically in the area of the centres and studies, is reinforced for the Centre Quality Commissions, whose structure watches centrally over the quality of studies, guarantees the participation of all stakeholders and ensures accountability.

 The Statutes of the UdG regulate responsibilities on the subject of quality of the various government bodies, both individual and collective, in relation to the University’s missions and organisational model.
 The teaching centres, the study councils, the research and investigation Authorised Committee, the Teaching and Students Authorised Committee, the Programming and Studies Committee, the School of Doctoral Studies, the students, the General Manager's Office and the trustee also have to watch over, promote and suggest improvements for excellence and the improvement of quality.